MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-common.md

 scope |string |Scopes supported by the token if auth server sends it |
 idToken |string  |The id token if auth server supports open ID connect |

+## OperationResult

-**OperationResult**: Enum containing possible values for the result of operations.
+Enum containing possible values for the result of operations.

 OperationResult enum members: